gsage/engine/docs/tutorials/basic/1_hello_world.rst

   }
   ...

-When you run the **game** again, you should see the model on the scene.
+When you run the **GsageExe** again, you should see the model on the scene.
 Also if it's placed close enough to the existing walkable area, you will be able to walk on it.

 For more information about entities format see :ref:`entity-format-label`.